-Married 45 years to Terry Morris, Deborah is the mother of four adult children and grandmother of 10.
+Married 45 years to Terry Morris, Deborah is the mother of three adult children and grandmother of 10.
 The Morrises have been Garland residents since 1985.

 One of America's leading writers of real-life rescue and survival stories, Deborah Morris has authored over 140 feature magazine articles and 15 books, including Trapped in a Cave!
 A True Story; the Real Kids, Real Adventures book series (adapted as an Emmy-nominated TV series on the Discovery Channel); Real Kids Real Adventures in Texas; and Teens 9-1-1.
 She also ghostwrote/co-authored the Christian bestseller and Gold Medallion Finalist What Would Jesus Do?, and co-produced two reality-based television movies: "Dancing in the Dark" (Lifetime/1995) and "Angel Flight Down" (ABC/1996).